miguelmartfern/BlockDiagrams/docs/index.md

-# BlockDiagrams
+# SignalBlocks

-**BlockDiagrams** is a Python library for drawing signal processing and control system block diagrams using Matplotlib.
+**SignalBlocks** is a Python library for visualizing and manipulating signals & systems.

-Developed by [Miguel Á. Martín-Fernández](https://github.com/miguelmartfern), the goal of this package is to make it easy to create publication-ready block diagrams with a minimal and intuitive API.
+Developed by [Miguel Á. Martín-Fernández](https://github.com/miguelmartfern), the goal of this package is to make it easy to create publication-ready block diagrams and plot symbolic signal definitions and combinations, including time-domain operations (shifting, scaling, convolution) with a minimal and intuitive API.

 ---